Configure your system

 To use configurable apps to work with your data, you need to publish the palm trees as a feature service in ArcGIS Online or ArcGIS Enterprise.
 In ArcGIS Pro, right-click the PalmTreesVARI layer in the Contents pane and select Sharing, then select Share as Web Layer.
 It will publish to your ArcGIS Online account.

 Use app templates to review deep learning accuracy

 Deep learning tools provide results with accuracy that is proportional to the accuracy of the training samples and the quality of the trained model.
 In other words, the results are not always perfect.
 You can assess the quality of the model results by checking through the trees where the Confidence score, stored in the deep learning result, is lower than a given value.
 Instead of zooming to each record using an attribute filter in ArcGIS Pro, the Image Visit configurable web app template allows you to quickly review the accuracy of your results in a web application.

-Finally, you can monitor the progress of the assignments dispatched in your Workforce for ArcGIS project using Operations Dashboard for ArcGIS.
-Operations Dashboard for ArcGIS is a configurable web app that provides visualization and analytics for a real-time operational view of people, services, and tasks.
+Finally, you can monitor the progress of the assignments dispatched in your ArcGIS Workforce project using ArcGIS Dashboards.
+ArcGIS Dashboards is a configurable web app that provides visualization and analytics for a real-time operational view of people, services, and tasks.

 In this lesson, you obtained open-source drone imagery and created training samples of palm trees in the image.
-Those image chips were provided to a data scientist as image chips and used by a trained deep learning model to extract over 11,000 palm trees in the image.
+Those image chips were provided to a data scientist as image chips and used by a trained deep learning model to extract more than 11,000 palm trees in the image.